searchivarius/AccurateLuceneBM25/README.md

 ```
 scripts/run_eval_queries.sh ~/TextCollect/YahooAnswers/Comprehensive/FullOct2007.xml.bz2 exper/compr/ 1000 6 1
 ```
 We ask here to use the **first** 1000 questions.
 The search series is repeated 6 times.
-The value of the last argument tells the script to evaluate **effectiveness* as well as to compute p-values (again, you need R, Python, and C compiler for this).
+The value of the last argument tells the script to evaluate **effectiveness** as well as to compute p-values (again, you need R, Python, and C compiler for this).
-The average retrieval times is saved to a log.
+The average retrieval times are saved to a log file.
 They can be extracted as follows:
 ```
 grep 'on average' exper/compr/standard/query.log
 ```